 - Robotic-assisted da Vinci® Surgery – the da Vinci® surgical system can be used to perform a prostatectomy.
 This technology allows your surgeon to make several small incisions as opposed to one larger incision, and the surgeon has a 3D view inside your body.
 The robotic-assisted surgical device can bend and rotate more than the human hand for better precision and control during the procedure.

-Discuss your treatment options and learn more about da Vinci® surgery by talking with your urologist at New Jersey Urology.
+Discuss your screening and treatment options with your urologist at New Jersey Urology.